 WFSA International Men's Shore Team Trials.

-The Welsh Federation of Sea Angler's shore section hosts a number of development & trial sessions each year where anglers aspiring to represent their country at shore fishing can register and hopefully qualify for the national team.
+The Angling Cymru Sea Angler's shore section hosts a number of development & trial sessions each year where anglers aspiring to represent their country at shore fishing can register and hopefully qualify for the national team.

 The dates have been set for this year's trials with fishing taking place at Cefn Sidan in South Wales & Talacre in North Wales.